 Kayaking in St. Johns River

-There were sixteen of us on the trip.
-I went by myself, but I knew several people leading the outing.
 I loaded my kayak in the back of my husband’s truck and headed to the ramp.
 Learning to do these adventures on my own is essential for me.
-If I don’t have anyone to enjoy the outing with, I want to be able to sign up for group events by myself.
-Self-sufficiency matters.
+If I don’t have anyone to enjoy the outing with, I want to be able to sign up for group events by myself—self-sufficiency matters.

 What is special about the St. Johns river?